Implementing an anti-cancer diet and lifestyle plan

 - It is very possible to stop the growth of cancer and to live with tumors that have stabilized.
 Cancer cannot take over your body if it is not growing and spreading.

 - You can never go back to your old diet and lifestyle.
-This is true even after healing has taken place because cancer stem cells can remain dormant and can be triggered at a later point due to poor lifestyle choices and stress.
+This is true even long after healing has taken place.
+This is because cancer stem cells remain dormant within the body and can be triggered at a later point due to poor lifestyle choices and/or times of emotional stress.

 Additional Reading